 To explain: I don’t think replicators are generally incompetent, or out to ruin anyone’s careers.
 I do remain ambivalent about what might explain the difference between the original study and the replication, however.
 And,this is where my reaction to #bringoutyernulls comes in:

 We have all got null results sometimes.
 And although it probably (?) doesn’t mean we’re incompetent in general, it can mean that we designed or ran that particular study badly.
 In fact, keeping in mind how hard good psych research is, I’d almost be inclined to assume that it’s easier to get null results, than to get significance.
 And if your study was poorly designed and executed, your nulls will be as meaningless as a p-hacked p < 0.05.
 Personal example: in the first study of my thesis, I described a few significant findings as “mere blips of significance in a sea of inconsistent correlations”.
 Knowing how my study was designed, these correlations were most likely completely meaningless.
 And, having resisted over-interpretation in my thesis, I wouldn’t want to flood you with this sea in a #bringoutyernulls link, either.

 So that’s where my resistance comes from.
 I think when there’s a difference between originals and replications, science is not helped by fetishizing neither flair nor null results.
 Quality design and execution will have some weight in determining the evidentiary value of both studies.
 Whether the result of either study has some a priori claim on being “true”, will depend on all sorts of other things.
 (This is one reason why I was (rather incoherently) going on about Bayes, in the last post.)

 Anyway.
-Other researcher write with more authority and expertise (even flair!) about doing psych research, so I won’t often go on about it here.
+Other researchers write with more authority and expertise (even flair!) about doing psych research, so I won’t often go on about it here.
 I will, though, introduce you to these researchers along the way.
 For now, I’m off to present some pretty decisive (I hope) non-nulls at SASP, the best conference in the world.
 That finding replicates every year.